12 fun things to do in Siem Reap (besides Angkor Wat temples)

 Things to do in Siem Reap

-The old market “Psah Chas” is right in the centre of town.
+The old market “Psah Chas” is right in the center of town.
 This is the place to buy clothes, food and souvenirs.

 Pro tip: Remember to bring coins for change.